Re-Establish Credit After Bankruptcy To Qualify For Mortgage

 There are ways to Re-Establish Credit After Bankruptcy to boost credit scores.

-- Adding new credit after Chapter 7 Bankruptcy with secured credit cards is best way to Re-Establish Credit After Bankruptcy
+- Adding new credit after Chapter 7 Bankruptcy with secured credit cards is the best way to Re-Establish Credit After Bankruptcy

 - Getting three secured credit cards with $500 credit limit is the easiest and fastest way of improving credit scores